jacob-ebey/experimental-parcel-react-router-starter/README.md

 An experimental template for building full-stack React applications using React Router and React Server Components.

+> [!CAUTION]
+> This is an **experimental** starter template based on an **experimental** (and temporary) Parcel plugin to give folks an easy way to play with RSC's in React Router.
+>
+> You **should not** ship anything to production on this stack because:
+> 1. The React Router APIs are unstable and subject to change without notice
+> 2. More importantly, the Parcel plugin to provide `routes.ts` support is a short-term POC and will not be updated/maintained in the future once we have stable support for React Router Framework Mode via Vite

 ## Features

 - ⚛️ React Server Components